pixelsandcandy/ofxVui/README.md

       + Add option - VUI_ROTATE_90_CW
       + Add option - VUI_ROTATE_180

-  • Cleanup ofxVui code
+  • Cleanup / add comments to ofxVui code
 ```
-If you think of a feature that would be super useful in this addon please feel free to email me! or submit a pull request ***hi.christophermiles@gmail.com***
+If you think of a feature that would be super useful in this addon please feel free to email me! ***hi.christophermiles@gmail.com*** -or- submit a pull request :)

 ***
 # **ofxVui**